 When it comes to discipling the next generation, you will find a litany of resources.
-Just google that phrase (like I just did) and in a fraction of a second you will have 5.7 million resources at your fingertips!
+Just google that phrase (like I just did) and in a fraction of a second, you will have 5.7 million resources at your fingertips!
 Even if only 10% are any good, that’s still 500,000 resources.
 Pretty incredible.

-I’m not surprised.
-Especially considering the current cultural trends.
+I’m not surprised, especially considering the current cultural trends.
 Young people are leaving behind the church and Christianity in droves.

 My wife and I have been in youth ministry for just shy of a decade, longer than we have been married.
 Our youth group, aptly named FriendZ (because things can get a little crazy) is designed for students on the fringes of society.
 Our goal is to be the church to a group of people who may not ever step into a traditional church setting.

-How to Disciple the Next Generation
+How to Start Discipling the Next Generation

-From my perspective the most common distinguishing factor between a student who follows Jesus after graduation and a student who doesn’t is if they have a real personal relationship with God.
+From my perspective, the most common distinguishing factor between a student who follows Jesus after graduation and a student who doesn’t is if they have a real, personal relationship with God.
 It’s so simple—but not easy.
-As a 19-year-old the living Jesus changed my whole life.
+As a 19-year-old, the living Jesus changed my whole life.
 I have stuck with Jesus through some very difficult moments, even my own personal deconstruction, because I know Him.

-- Practice what you preach.
 Just like any other generation, the next generation is not going to let blatant hypocrisy slide.
-Jesus said it best, “In the same way, let your good deeds shine out for all to see, so that everyone will praise your heavenly Father.”
-(Matt 5:16) My wife and I have had a voice in the lives of students who are flat out against God because we strive to practice what we preach.
+Jesus said it best, “In the same way, let your good deeds shine out for all to see, so that everyone will praise your heavenly Father” (Matt 5:16).
+My wife and I have had a voice in the lives of students who are flat out against God because we strive to practice what we preach.
 We have had students trying to get their friends to come to FriendZ say, “These people are different.
 You can trust them.”

 Before I had any kind of pastoral role in my local church, I met an elderly woman who had spent every Sunday of her life in a pew.
 To my surprise, during our conversation, she had recommended that we pray to a dead person.
 I was astounded at the lack of biblical knowledge; Jesus is the only intercessor we need (1 Tim 2:5).
-Sunday-pew-sitting was clearly not enough for this woman.
+Sunday pew sitting was clearly not enough for this woman.
 She needed to be mentored.

 Should we proclaim the authority of the word of God?
-Of Course!
+Of course!